 Key Takeaways

-- The best naturals probiotics include live beneficial bacteria from fermented foods such as yogurt, kefir, and sauerkraut.
+- The best natural probiotics include live beneficial bacteria from fermented foods such as yogurt, kefir, and sauerkraut.

 - High-quality probiotic supplements feature multiple strains, contain no fillers, and undergo third-party testing.